edenlabllc/aws.provisioner.infra/marketplace/terraform/README.md

-# kodjin-mini
+# Kodjin Mini

-A set of Terraform manifests for an example of provisioning a `kodjin-mini` instance based on `Kodjin` ami-image from AWS Marketplace.
+A set of Terraform manifests for an example of provisioning a `kodjin-mini` instance based on `Kodjin` AMI from AWS Marketplace.

 ### Quick start guide